Dick Savitt: Post-college tennis career

 Savitt ranked in the world's top 10 four times between 1951 and 1957 (# 2 in 1951); and in the U.S. top 10 six times between 1950 and 1959.
 That was despite the fact that Savitt did not compete in 1953–55.
 Among Savitt's major victories were the 1951 Wimbledon singles championship and the 1951 Australian Open.
 He also won the 1952, 1958, and 1961 USLTA National Indoor Championships, becoming the first player to win that crown three times, and won the Italian doubles.
-He won the Canadian singles and doubles championships.
+He won the Canadian singles and doubles championships in 1952.

 1950–1953

+In 1950, he won the Eastern Clay Court Championships defeating Don McNeill in the final in four sets and the New York State Championships defeating McNeill in a five-set final.

-Without any coaching, in 1950 Savitt reached the U. S. Tennis Championship semifinals at Forest Hills, losing to Art Larsen.
+Still without any coaching, in 1950 Savitt reached the U. S. Tennis Championship semifinals at Forest Hills, losing to Art Larsen.

 In 1951, at the age of 24, Savitt won the Wimbledon Singles Championship.
-Along the way he beat Larsen, the # 1 U.S. player, in straight sets, and Herbert Flam, the # 2 U.S. player.
-He also won the Australian Open Singles title, winning in straight sets in the 61-minute final.
+Along the way he beat Larsen, the No. 1 U.S. player, in straight sets, and Herbert Flam, the No. 2 U.S. player.
+He won the Australian Open Singles title, winning in straight sets in the 61-minute final against Ken McGregor.
 He became the first American since Don Budge, 13 years earlier, to win both Wimbledon and the Australian Open in one season.

-Savitt also became the first Jewish player to win either tournament.
-In the Jewish parts of North London, Savitt recalled, "Nobody knew tennis there, but after I won people started picking up rackets".
+Savitt became the first Jewish male player to win either tournament.
+In the Jewish parts of North London, Savitt said "Nobody knew tennis there, but after I won people started picking up rackets".
 In addition, he became the first Jewish athlete to appear on the cover of Time magazine.
 The significance of a Jewish tennis player succeeding was rooted in the fact that tennis was still at the time primarily a country club sport, and many country clubs often did not allow Jews in as members and did not allow them to use their courts.
 This, in turn, kept many Jewish tennis players from obtaining the training they needed to compete at the highest levels.

-Savitt was ranked 2nd in the world in 1951.
-He was also ranked the # 1 player on the United States Davis Cup Team.
+Savitt was ranked second in the world in 1951.
+He was ranked the No. 1 player on the United States Davis Cup Team.
 He made it to the semifinals of the Australian Open in January 1952.
-In February 1952 he beat Bill Talbert to win the U.S. National Indoor championship.
+In February 1952, he beat Bill Talbert to win the U.S. National Indoor championship.
 He won the Canadian singles and doubles championships in 1952, defeating Kurt Nielsen in the singles final in three straight sets.
 In September 1952, he beat Art Larsen to win the Pacific Coast men's singles tennis championship.